The main Sardinian traditions through the main festivities, including music, dance, and gastronomy.

-The Weekend of Tastes has always taken place in the city's heart, among the alleys, the stores, the restaurants, the clubs, the trattorias of the historical city centre.
+The Weekend of Tastes, Arts and Crafts has always taken place in the city's heart, among the alleys, the stores, the restaurants, the clubs, the trattorias of the historical city centre.

-The town is renowned for producing artichokes such as Spinoso di Sardegna DOP, extra-virgin olive oil, a member of the National Association "Città dell'Olio" and wine much so that it is part of the "Città del Vino".
+In the flat hinterland of northwest Sardinia, in the historical region of Logudoro and about 10 km from Sassari, lies Usini.
+The hamlet is renowned for producing artichokes such as Spinoso di Sardegna DOP, extra-virgin olive oil, a member of the National Association "Città dell'Olio" and wine much so that it is part of the "Città del Vino".